Crafting the Perfect Occupational Therapy Resume

 Different regions of the U.S. and the world tend to have its own customs when it comes to making a resume.
 As much as you can benefit from online research, few things will be as important as talking to people in your community.

 They may have interesting insights when it comes to what skills to include, what qualities to highlight, and what experiences to emphasize.
 Due to the close knit nature of the OT community, letters of reference can make a big impact on your resume for a highly competitive job.

 A well chosen fieldwork experience can potentially give you multiple people to ask about resumes and letters of recommendation.
 However, you’ll have to be judicious in whose letters you use and when.
 If it is not the custom in your area to submit a letter of recommendation along with your resume, it might be unbecoming and leave a bad taste.

-Ultimately, your occupational therapy resume just might be the most important paper you ever complete.
+Ultimately, your occupational therapy resume just might be the most important paper you will ever complete.
 Unlike in school, there will be no opportunities for you to revise and resubmit your work, no opportunities for extra credit, and this makes up 100% of your grade.

-Therefore, it is vitally important that you put effort into making your resume show exactly what you offer and why you should be hired.
+So, it is vitally important that you put effort into making your resume show exactly what you offer and why you should be hired.

 How do you keep your resume looking good?
 Do you have any tips that we missed?
 Tell us about them in the comments.

 Additional Occupational Therapy Resume Resources